 Angier is a very small town located in the state of North Carolina.
 With a population of 5,415 people and five constituent neighborhoods, Angier is the 178th largest community in North Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Angier is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Angier is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Angier who work in sales jobs (12.20%), management occupations (10.57%), and office and administrative support (10.21%).
+There are especially a lot of people living in Angier who work in sales jobs (13.67%), management occupations (10.22%), and teaching (9.09%).

 Also of interest is that Angier has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Angier is nearly on par with the US average for all cities of 21.84%: 20.69% of adults 25 and older in Angier have a bachelor's degree or advanced degree.
+The population of Angier overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Angier, 23.19% have at least a bachelor's degree.

-The per capita income in Angier in 2018 was $21,904, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $87,616 for a family of four.
+The per capita income in Angier in 2018 was $22,286, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $89,144 for a family of four.
 However, Angier contains both very wealthy and poor people as well.

 Angier is an extremely ethnically-diverse town.
 The people who call Angier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Angier residents report their race to be White, followed by Black or African-American.
 Angier also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.31% of the town’s residents.
-Important ancestries of people in Angier include English, Irish, German, Scots-Irish, and Italian.
+People of Hispanic or Latino origin account for 32.61% of the town’s residents.
+Important ancestries of people in Angier include German, Irish, Italian, English, and Scots-Irish.

 The most common language spoken in Angier is English.
 Other important languages spoken here include Spanish and Polish.